-Also as an incentive for sharing the data you collect to flightaware your account will be upgraded to an enterprise account valued at $89.95 US a month.
+Also, as an incentive for sharing the data you collect to flightaware your account will be upgraded to an enterprise account valued at $89.95 US a month.
 If this is something you have been wanting then you should consider investing in a Pi setup as you will be saving money within a month or two.

 Check out my video on this Raspberry Pi ADS-B receiver, it will take you through everything you need to know to get this up and going.
 Also if you enjoy watching the video then please subscribe so you can stay up to date on all things Pi.

 I used the following equipment in this DIY flight tracker tutorial.